 - Total project cost must be at least $5,000.

-- Work must be complete on or after March 9, 2020, but no more than 2 years prior to application date.
+- Work must be complete on or after March 9, 2020, and or within 2 years of application date.

 - Projects with total costs over $50,000 are subject to Green Building Standards for lighting and/or mechanical work.